MicrosoftDocs/power-automate-docs/articles/add-manage-connections.md

 2. **Delete** the existing "third party" authentication connection
 3. **Create** new "first party authentication" connection
 4. **Set** the new connection on any flows that use it

-#### Finding Power Automate Management connections as a user
-If you are a **user**, you can find your _Power Automate Management_ connections and learn about the apps and flows using each connection before replacement.
-If you don't know what authentication option was used on the _Power Automate Management_ connection, delete it and , delete the existing _Power Automate Management_ connections and replace them with new connections using the **Authentication Type** of **First Party**.

 #### Finding Power Automate Management connections as an admin
 If you are an **admin**, you can find these problematic connections using a repeatable pattern that can be automated in a flow with the help of some admin connectors: